apalache-mc/apalache/CONTRIBUTING.md

-Sometimes a contributor wants to ensure that they have a chance to review a [pull request](#making-a-pull-request) before the changes are landed in `unstable`.
+Sometimes a contributor wants to ensure that they have a chance to review a [pull request](#making-a-pull-request) before the changes are landed in `main`.
 Contributors can lock the PR to prevent it from being merged before they can complete a review by leaving an empty review on the PR, requesting changes, along with a note like: